How a Thorough Policy Review Helped a Homeowner Cover $40,000 in Damage

 Client Advisor: Jake Ieuter

-A long-time Wilmette resident asked us to take a look at several insurance policies he had had with Allstate for a while.
+A long-time Wilmette resident asked us to review several insurance policies he had had in place for quite some time.

-In this client’s case, he had a very nice house with a “man cave” type basement that included an expensive sound system.
-I quickly noticed his Allstate home insurance only had a $5,000 water backup limit, which was nowhere close to adequate coverage for a property like his.
+Through our conversation, I learned that this client had a very nice house with a “man cave” type basement that included an expensive sound system.
+However, his existing home insurance only had a $5,000 water backup limit, which was nowhere close to adequate coverage for a property like his.

-Following my recommendation, he switched to an Hanover policy that would up the water backup limit to $50,000 with only a slight premium increase.
+Following my recommendation, he switched to a different policy that would provide a $50,000 water backup limit.

 Within a year, a torrential downpour hit his area while he was out of town.
 His sump pump didn’t work and he ended up with two feet of water in the basement.
 He had to replace most of his things, including drywall and carpeting, for a total of about $40,000.